500px Licensing - Contributor FAQ

 Our editors review all submissions and take several factors into consideration including quality, aesthetics, buyer feedback, and most importantly, commercial viability or saleability.
 Although we make every effort to get your photos added quickly, it can take some time for our editors to inspect images for Licensing.

-Once you've clicked submit, your photos will appear in the Licensing Manager under one of the following folders:
+Once you've clicked Submit To Licensing, your photos will appear in the Licensing Manager with one of the following statuses:

 Under review

-The Under review folder is pretty straight forward.
-All of your photos that are pending review by our inspectors are organized in this folder.
-Photos in the Under review folder cannot be edited or modified until our inspectors have reviewed the photo(s).
+The Under review status is pretty straight forward.
+All of your photos that are pending review by our inspectors will show this status.
+Photos with the Under Review status cannot be edited or modified until our inspectors have reviewed the photo(s).

-The Changes required folder is where you can see your photos that have been reviewed, but soft failed because they have an issue that needs to be fixed before re-inspection or acceptance.
+The Changes Required status shows that your photo that has been reviewed, but soft failed because it has an issue that needs to be fixed before re-inspection or acceptance.
 Click on a photo and you will see information displayed about the changes required in the right side panel.
-At the top of the right side panel, under Changes required, it will provide a description of the issue that needs to be addressed.
+It will provide a description of the issue or issues that need to be addressed.
 For more information on where to find details related to changes required, click here

 Accepted